+Description

+Minor clarifications and cosmetic improvements.

+Changes for vSphere 7.0.

+■ Removed support for Eclipse starting Tomcat Server.

+■ Extended and updated JavaScript API.

+■ Support for theme-dependent icons.

+■ Improved discovery of new plug-ins or updates.

+■ Redeploy button in development mode.

+■ Changed subdirectory of ds.properties file.

-Revision Description 28APR2020 Corrected nodejs version range required by sample program.Corrected erroneous book title.
-11APR2019 Changes for vSphere 6.7U2.
-Replaced Virgo server with Tomcat server.
-Updated JavaScript API to handle UI themes.
+Changes for vSphere 6.7U2.

+■ Replaced Virgo server with Tomcat server.

+■ Updated JavaScript API to handle UI themes.

 Added information about plug-in caching.

 Added information about plug-in handling in linked mode.

-Revised SDK directory structure.
-Added chapter about integrating Clarity themes.
-16OCT2018 Renamed for vSphere 6.7U1 release, since remote plug-ins are documented in a parallel book.
-17APR2018 Initial release.
+■ Revised SDK directory structure.

+■ Added chapter about integrating Clarity themes.

+Renamed for vSphere 6.7U1 release, since remote plug-ins are documented in a parallel boo

+Initial release.

-About the vSphere Client
+About the vSphere Web Client and the vSphere Client

-The VMware vSphere[®] Client provides a means for connecting to VMware vCenter Server[®] systems and managing the objects in the vSphere infrastructure.
-The VMware vSphere Client is an HTML5-based web application with a modular architecture that allows you to extend the functionality by means of custom plug-ins.
+VMware vSphere[®] Web Client and the VMware vSphere[®] Client provide means for connecting to VMware vCenter Server[®] systems and managing the objects in the vSphere infrastructure.